 And guess what?
 That circle disintegrated.

 Most of the time I think it’s unintentional.
 We rush from place to place and sometimes only want a few minutes of peace to catch up with a friend.

 But then I think about how awkward it felt for me to approach a group of parents, a group where we all shared a common interest in our daughters.
-And then I think of how difficult it must feel when there are genuine differences between you and other people, when the circles seem impenetrable because it is made of steel.
+Then I think of how difficult it must feel when there are genuine differences between you and other people, when the circles seem impenetrable because they are made of steel.